IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ### 1:54.4.1 Concepts

-The DSUBm profile enables mobile subscriptions for documents.
+The DSUBm profile enables mobile subscriptions for patient documents.
-The subscription mechanism is very flexible and can be adapted to many use cases depending on the type of subscription used and the environment in which DSUBm is implemented.
+The subscription mechanism is very flexible and can be adapted to many use cases depending on the type of subscription used and the environment in which DSUBm is implemented, especially where that environment works for sharing these documents.
+Other IHE profiles, chiefly [Cross-Enterprise Document Sharing (XDS.b)](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [Mobile access to Health Documents (MHD)](https://profiles.ihe.net/ITI/MHD), describe sharing of patient document, and many of the sharing documents concepts used in this profile are explained there.
+Also, for more information on IHE Document Sharing, see [Health Information Exchange: Enabling Document Sharing Using IHE Profiles](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) White Paper.

 In the following use cases, different subscription types are presented.
-The different subscriptions presented are focused on [DocumentReferences](https://profiles.ihe.net/ITI/MHD/StructureDefinition-IHE.MHD.Minimal.DocumentReference.html), [SubmissionSet](https://profiles.ihe.net/ITI/MHD/StructureDefinition-IHE.MHD.Minimal.SubmissionSet.html) and [Folders](https://profiles.ihe.net/ITI/MHD/StructureDefinition-IHE.MHD.Minimal.Folder.html).
 These subscriptions can be explicit for a specific patient (patient-dependent subscription) or can be expressed without a specific patient; hence, covering all patients (in this case they are referred as multi-patient subscriptions).
 The use cases cover both a fully mobile environment, for example MHDS implementations (see [Mobile Health Document Sharing](https://profiles.ihe.net/ITI/TF/Volume1/ch-50.html#50)) and environments in which the main infrastructure is [XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html).
 These use cases present also the possibility in which DSUB and DSUBm coexist and both are available to the users.